Psychology Doctoral Internship

 Washington, DC 20002

-The psychology internship program is offered by the Department of Psychology, which trains medical residents, psychiatry residents, psychology practicum students, as well as psychology interns and residents.
+The psychology internship program is offered by the Department of Psychology, which trains psychology interns as well as psychology postdoctoral residents/fellows, psychology practicum students along with medical residents, psychiatry trainees, and mental health therapy trainees.
 The primary goal of the program is to train interns in the profession-wide competencies needed to be a skilled psychologist working with children, adolescents, emerging adults, and families in a medical setting.
-Additionally, multicultural/diversity issues, ethical practice, interpersonal skills, supervision acumen, integrating science and practice, and professional behavior are addressed during the training year.
+Additionally, multicultural/diversity issues, ethical practice, interpersonal skills, supervision acumen, integrating science and practice, and professional values and identity are addressed during the training year.
 Interns are required to complete 2,000 hours of training.

 Phoenix Children's is an Equal Opportunity/Affirmative Action Employer.